It's important to set your event apart from the pack.

 We hope these tips help you get the word out about your event in a way that's creative, compelling and simple.
 For more save the date examples, check out our event invitation Pinterest board below.

 Finally, use the "save the date" as a launching point for the rest of your strategic, effective event email campaign!
-Click below to download the free eBook, "Beginner's Guide to Email Event Promotion."
-Your download comes with a complete guide to event email promotion (PDF) plus a customizable weekly content calendar (Excel) that makes organizing and tracking messages a breeze.
+Download the free eBook, "," for a complete guide to event email promotion (PDF) plus a customizable weekly content calendar that makes organizing and tracking messages a breeze.